cartertinney/iot-operations-sdks/rust/azure_iot_operations_mqtt/README.md

 * Enables you to create decoupled components without the need for considering connection state.

 ## Simple Send and Receive
+The Azure IoT Operations MQTT crate is intended for use with the Azure IoT Operations MQ broker, but is compatible with any MQTTv5 broker, local or remote.

 ```rust, no_run
 use std::str;